Accidental Disability Retirement For Massachusetts State Employees

 If you are a Massachusetts public employee who is a member of the Massachusetts contributory retirement system, and you have been injured or exposed to hazardous conditions while performing your job, you may be eligible for Accidental Disability Retirement (ADR) Benefits.

-Chapter 32 of the Massachusetts laws guarantees that you be able to apply for benefits if you were injured in the performance of a job duties at your place of employement and are no longer able to do the essential functions of your job.
+Chapter 32 of the Massachusetts laws guarantee that you are able to apply for benefits if you were injured in the performance of job duties at your place of employment and are no longer able to do the essential functions of your job.
 Benefits are paid at 72% of your recent pay rate.

-Who is eligible to apply for an accidental disability retirement?
+Who is eligible to apply for accidental disability retirement?